HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

 At the render of a page, the browser downloads the given resources and to prioritise the download of some resources over others the browser uses [resource hints](https://almanac.httparchive.org/en/2021/resource-hints).
 The resource hints, preload and prefetch, are basically to tell the browser to either download some resource right away or to download it whenever it can to be able to present the resource when required.

 The **_preload_** hint tells the browser to download the resource with a higher priority as it will be required on the current page.
-The **_prefetch_** hint, however, tells the browser that the resource could be required after some time (useful for future navigation) and it’d better to fetch it when the browser has the capacity to do so and make it available as soon as it is required.
+The **_prefetch_** hint, however, tells the browser that the resource could be required after some time (useful for future navigation) and it'd better to fetch it when the browser has the capacity to do so and make it available as soon as it is required.

 The preload hints are used by almost 15% of mobile pages to load JavaScript, whereas only 1% of mobile pages use the prefetch hint.
 Overall, 16.1% of desktop pages use one of these resource hints to load the JavaScript resources.